jrice29/home_sales/README.md

 # home_sales
-For this assignment, I utilized XPert Learning Assistance and Ask BCS.
+For this project, I'm studying home sales.